antonarbus/q/README.md

 Authorization - checking if password is correct Authentication - checking if a user is the same as authorized initially

+(A) At registration we store at db email + hashed password with secrete sault + 'refresh' jwt token with 30d validity which contains email & role payload

-(A) The client is authorized by comparing email and password's hash with secrete sault against database.
+(B) Client is authorized by comparing email & password's hash against stored email and hashed password.

-(B) On successful authorization the server issues an 'access' and a 'refresh' tokens for future user authentication to avoid asking for credentials on every http request.
+(C) On successful authorization the server issues new 15 min 'access' jwt token and issues new 'refresh' jwt token if pervious one is expired.

+(D) 'refresh' jwt token is needed for future user authentication to avoid asking for credentials on every protected http request.

+(E) 'refresh' token is saved id db and on server in secured cookies on successful login.
+On every protected api request we verify 'refresh' token and check if it is the same as in db.

+(F) If we want to forbid user's access we may simply delete 'refresh' token from db.

-(C) Client stores 'access' token locally in memory and attaches it inside request headers for private api requests.
+(G) 'access' token is stored locally in memory on client side and is attached to request http headers 'access-jwt-token' for protected api requests.

-Token is attached by 'request' interceptor in 'axiosWithAuth'.
+(H) 'access' token is attached by 'request' interceptor in ´axiosWithAuth´.
-If we do a request to a protected endpoint we just use axiosWithAuth instance to avoid attaching token manually.
+If we do a request to a protected endpoint we just use ´axiosWithAuth' instance to avoid attaching token manually.

-(D) For protected apis the 'verifyToken' express middleware verifies an 'access' token.
+(I) or protected apis the 'verifyTokenMiddleware' is used to check the 'access' token.
-If the token is ok, the request goes forward.
-If the token is bad (compromised or outdated) a response of status 401 is returned.
+Verification is fast and does not require database.
+If the token is ok then the request goes forward, otherwise a response of status ´401´ is returned.

-(E) 'Access' token expires in 15 min.
+(J) 'access' token expires in 15 min.
-'Response' interceptor in 'axiosWithAuth' checks for 401 status and if it is the 401, it makes additional request to update 'access' token by presenting a 'refresh' token in cookies, which has 30d expiry time.
+'Response' interceptor in 'axiosWithAuth' checks for 401 status and if it is the 401 status, it makes additional request for new 'access' token by presenting a 'refresh' token in cookies, which has 30d expiry time.

-(F) 'Refresh' token is saved on server in secured cookies on the login and on tokens refresh.
-Token is also kept in database.
-If the 'refresh' token is valid and available in database, then updated 'access' and updated 'refresh' tokens are issued.

-(G) 'axiosWithAuth' remembers initial request with all parameters when it got 401 error and after getting successful refreshed tokens it repeats initial http request.
+(K) 'axiosWithAuth' remembers initial request with all parameters when it got 401 error and after getting successful refreshed tokens it repeats initial http request.

-(H) If 'refresh' token is invalid or old, then 'access' token is not issued, client is considered as unauthorized and new login action is required.
+(L) If 'refresh' token is invalid or old, then 'access' token is not issued, client is considered as unauthorized and new login action is required.

-(I) If a user is deleted from the database, he is still authorized for short time until 'access' token is expired (15 min).
+(M) If a user is deleted from the database, he is still authorized for short time until 'access' token is expired (15 min).
 We should consider the duration of access token depending on sensitivity of our data.

-(J) Tokens are also checked and refreshed at the initial app load in useEffect() on <Main /> component mount.
-That's how we determine if a known client returned back and avoid prompting for credentials on a page refresh.
+(N) Tokens are also checked and refreshed at the initial app load in useEffect() on <Main /> component mount.
+That's how we determine if a known client returned back and avoid prompting for credentials on every page refresh.

-(K) For tokens we use JWT tokens, which contain encrypted (not hashed) payload (usually object with user email, role, etc...), validation time and a hash based on a secret keys, which are kept on a server.
+(O) For tokens we use JWT tokens, which contain encrypted (not hashed) payload (usually object with user email, role, etc...), validation time and a hash based on a secret keys, which are kept on a server.
 Server can validate the token only if it knows the secrete keys.